 Merritts Mill Pond a Sleeper

 Anglers, time for a break from science.
 I know—I’m disappointed too.
 Fear not!
-This is some good stuff nonetheless.
-This blog and many of the other social media outlets give us the chance to provide you all with brief updates about fisheries straight from the mouths of our field biologists.
-FWC has its eyes and ears covering the state in both fresh and saltwater, and we can now bring information to you faster than ever.
+This is some good stuff, nonetheless.
+This blog and many other social media outlets give us a chance to provide you with brief updates about fisheries straight from the mouths of our field biologists.
+FWC has its eyes and ears covering the state in fresh and saltwater, and we can now bring information to you faster than ever.

 Opportunities are Endless

 An FWC biologist releases a tagged trophy largemouth bass back into Merritt’s Mill Pond.
 The yellow “spaghetti tag” is visible on the fish’s back.
 Come catch him if you can!

 In recent years, our annual fish sampling has shown more solid-sized bass in this lake.
 Suggesting it could be a bit of a “sleeper.”
 This past March, as part of a state-wide research project measuring angler catch and harvest rates for trophy-sized (8 lbs) largemouth bass.
 FWC biologists hoped to capitalize on the up-trending population at Merritt’s Mill Pond and tag this trophy-sized bass.
 They succeeded.
 Overall, the bass population was healthy, with plenty of bass in the 3-6 lb range, with the trophy-sized bass icing on the cake.